JustFixNYC/nycdb-k8s-loader/README.md

 populating a [NYC-DB][] instance via [Kubernetes Jobs][] or [Amazon Fargate][].

+There are a few potential advantages to this approach:

+* For developers who are more conversant with containerization, it could be more convenient than learning how to deploy via a VPS or through tools like Ansible.

-The potential advantage of this is that it parallelizes the workload over multiple machines, which could increase the speed of populating the database.
+* It potentially parallelizes the workload over multiple machines, which could increase the speed of populating the database.

-Furthermore, while it hasn't yet been explored at the time of this writing, Kubernetes also supports [Cron Jobs][], so even a single-node cluster could be used to keep a NYC-DB instance continuously updated.
-Amazon Fargate supports [Scheduled Tasks][], so a NYC-DB could be continuously updated on AWS infrastructure as well.
+* Kubernetes supports [Cron Jobs][], so even a single-node cluster could be used to keep a NYC-DB instance continuously updated, with a convenient UI provided via the Kubernetes Dashboard.
+This might be easier to manage than e.g. custom cron jobs on a VPS.
+  (Note, however, that at the time of this writing, no tooling is provided to help configure Kubernetes Cron Jobs.)

+  Amazon Fargate supports [Scheduled Tasks][], so a NYC-DB can be continuously updated on AWS infrastructure as well, though at the time of this writing it has a number of limitations compared to the Kubernetes approach.
+However, unlike Kubernetes, it also doesn't require any kind of master server, so it could be less expensive to maintain.
+A script is also included in this repository to help configure such tasks.

-## Quick start
+## Setup

-You will need Docker, and a Kubernetes (k8s) cluster.
-The easiest way to obtain the latter is by [enabling Kubernetes on Docker Desktop][enable-k8s].

-You may also want to deploy the [Kubernetes Dashboard UI][], as it makes introspecting the state of the NYC-DB dataset loader jobs very easy.
+You will need Docker.

 First, you'll want to create an `.env` file by copying the example one: